 - The large number of History Fellows allows in-house supervision across a range of topics from Aristotle to modern Islamic revivalism.

-- Caius also has an unusually large number of undergraduates in history (usually 13 in each year).
+- Caius also has an unusually large number of undergraduates in history (usually 15 in each year including Joint degree students).
 This makes for a lively exchange of ideas; it also means that historians at Caius often have the company of other students taking the same papers as their own within the College.

 - The College has an active student-run History Society, recently renamed in honour of the medievalists Christopher Brooke and Rosalind Brooke, with historically-themed events running throughout the terms, an annual History Society Dinner, and other social events.

 - We offer generous book and travel grants.

 - The magnificent college library houses an outstanding collection of books including many manuscripts and early printed books that have been with the College for many centuries.
 Caius historians find that many of the books on their reading list can easily be found in their own College library.